EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

-- The adjusted net sales demonstrate a steady upward trend over the five-year period, increasing from 33,125 million USD in 2020 to 38,524 million USD in 2024.
-This consistent growth reflects a positive development in revenue generation year over year, with an approximate total increase of 16.3% over the period analyzed.
+- The adjusted net sales exhibited a consistent upward trajectory over the analyzed period, increasing from $33,125 million in 2020 to $38,524 million in 2024.
+This reflects a gradual and steady growth in revenue generation capabilities.